quii/lol-notes/lost-games.md

 - Dan went for Brand to give AP

 Notes:
-- quii on malph, little impact
+- quii on malph, little impact.
+Did fine in lane, but zed roamed, guess i didnt react well enough.
+Perhaps not shoving waves quick enough to get on map?
 - Brand, hard to hit combos on mobile comp
--
+- Gold lead for enemy team starting climbing significantly at 15